Merkoba/Hue/README.md

 Redis is now required, to store link metadata in database 10.
 Install and setup Redis.

-Go to the bin directory and run:
+Go to the server directory and run:

 >node www start